ujjwalguptaofficial/shivneri.docs/docs/tutorial/route.md

 Description: "Different types of route and how to customize them in Shivneri"
 ---

-Shivneri is a MVC framework which means any route will target a class method.
+Shivneri is a MVC framework which means any route will target a controller method.
 So route in Shivneri has two parts -

 * Controller - A class
 * Worker - A method inside a class